arcmags/ramroot/README.rst

 =======

 Run Linux entirely from RAM!
-This is a customizable mkinitcpio_ hook that completely loads the root file system to a zram partition during the initramfs_ boot stage.
+This is a customizable mkinitcpio_ hook that completely loads the root file system to a zram device during the initramfs_ boot stage.